cugos/qgisworkshop_org/docs/source/workshop/session_1.rst

 .. session_1 (1st hour)

-Exploring QGIS with the Python Console (1st Hour)
+Exploring QGIS with the Python Console
 --------------------------------------------------------

 .. toctree::